Toward single particle reconstruction without particle picking: Breaking the detection limit: Autocorrelation analysis for cryo-EM

 Then, the final formula reads

-In practice, the last two lines of the above expression for $\mathfrak{a}_x^3[k,q_1,q_2]$ is precomputed, and both the integration over $\mb i$ and over $\Bell$ is performed on the grid of the images in the dataset, to match the integration performed on the actual images.
+In practice, the last two lines of the above expression for $\mathfrak{a}_x^3[k,q_1,q_2]$ are precomputed, and both the integration over $\mb i$ and over $\Bell$ are performed on the grid of the images in the data set, to match the integration performed on the actual images.

-\paragraph{Second-order autocorrelation.} The second-order autocorrelation is easier to derive directly in Fourier space, to avoid integration of shifted PSWFs against centered ones.
-The relation between the second-order autocorrelation of the micrographs and the volume is given in~\eqref{eq:second_order_ac_volume_data} and~\eqref{eq:second_order_ac_pswf}.
-The connection with the expansion coefficients of the volume can be derived in Fourier space directly from Kam's original formula~\cite{kam1980reconstruction} by setting $\mb k_1 = \mb k_2$ to obtain